Major depressive disorder: Major depressive episode

 A major depressive episode is characterized by the presence of a severely depressed mood that persists for at least two weeks.
 Episodes may be isolated or recurrent and are categorized as mild (few symptoms in excess of minimum criteria), moderate, or severe (marked impact on social or occupational functioning).
 An episode with psychotic features—commonly referred to as psychotic depression—is automatically rated as severe.
 If the person has had an episode of mania or markedly elevated mood, a diagnosis of bipolar disorder is made instead.
 Depression without mania is sometimes referred to as unipolar because the mood remains at one emotional state or "pole".

 Bereavement is not an exclusion criterion in the DSM-5, and it is up to the clinician to distinguish between normal reactions to a loss and MDD.
 Excluded are a range of related diagnoses, including dysthymia, which involves a chronic but milder mood disturbance; recurrent brief depression, consisting of briefer depressive episodes; minor depressive disorder, whereby only some symptoms of major depression are present; and adjustment disorder with depressed mood, which denotes low mood resulting from a psychological response to an identifiable event or stressor.

 Subtypes

-The DSM-5 recognizes six further subtypes of MDD, called specifiers, in addition to noting the length, severity and presence of psychotic features:
+The DSM-5 recognizes subtypes of MDD, called specifiers, in addition to noting the length, severity and presence of psychotic features: